hannesdelbeke/maya-module-template/README.md

 # maya-plugin-template

+A template to quickly make a Python plugin & module for Maya

+### Instructions
 - click 🟩`use this template` to create your GitHub repo, & clone it
 - rename the `MyModule` folder & `MyModule/myModule.mod`
 - open the `.mod` file and change the module name inside